IU-PR/Capstone_project/content/docs/Groups/CockTail.md

 - Connect back-end and front-end parts
 - Provide an API for generating images for cocktails
 - Adapt UI for mobile

+# **Week 4**

+## **Testing and narrowing**:

+ For testing stage we improved our prototype: http://cocktail.chickenkiller.com/

+ On this step we decided to focus on MixUp page, but we also work on the other functions.

+After this week we reorganize our priority list:

+- MixUp: add ingredient exclusion
+- PickUp: add taste characteristics
+- Provide an API for generating images for cocktails
+- Create list of cocktails at MixUp function

+## **External feedback**:

+Summarize all feedback that we got:

+- Strong sides
+    - Catchy name and logo
+    - Cocktail presentation page is cool and clear
+    - Authentic design
+- Weak sides
+    - No possibility to move back to main page
+    - Fine print in recipes
+    - List of ingredients on Top10 page is too long and inconvenient
+    - Scale on PickUp page is not clear to use
+    - Colors of include/exclude areas are confusing
+    - Shadow of PickUp button on main page is invisible
+    - Top10 pages needs rating numbers and loop scrolling
+    - Adaptability to the phone

+## **Iteration and refinement**:

+ After feedback analyse we decide to change some parts:

+UI:

+1. Create navigation block
+2. Redesign alcohol strength scale
+3. Reorganize Top10 list
+4. Cosmetic UI design change
+5. Make UI mobile friendly
+6. Probably, create light colors theme

+Model:

+1. Add amount and measure for each ingredient
+2. Recipe for cocktail
+3. Adapt include/exclude inside algorithm

+Filter system:

+1. Resize alcohol scale, add values
+2. Change filtering algorithm

+Server:

+1. Add HTTPS